morgan-se/svelte-blog/src/posts/understanding-spring.md

 ### Reflection
-Reflection is a debated topic in Java, often used to break the pre-defined contracts and principles laid out in code which can lead to hacky flaky solutions (though sometimes this can be the only way to achieve something, a common use case when needing to access and interact with code external to your own project).
+Reflection is a debated topic in Java, often used to break the pre-defined contracts and principles laid out in code which can lead to hacky or flaky solutions.
+Though sometimes this can be the only way to achieve something, a common use case for example is needing to access and interact with code external to your own project, even if it is not ideal.
 However reflection is often used with annotations, providing a more reliable structure and contract to follow.

 So what is reflection?
 Lets start with a quick thought experiment, say we have the class